anbox-cloud/discourse-docs/reference/ams-configuration.md

 *since 1.9.0*

-The Android virtual keyboard is disabled by default but can be enabled by adding the `enable_virtual_keyboard` feature, e.g.:
+The Android virtual keyboard is disabled by default but can be enabled with the `enable_virtual_keyboard` feature flag.

-    $ amc config set container.features "enable_virtual_keyboard"

-Note that you need to manually update the existing applications for the change to take effect.
-After the application gets updated,  containers that are launched from the latest application version will have the virtual keyboard enabled by default.
+For the feature to be considered, applications must be manually updated, because changes to allow the feature to work are only applied during the [application bootstrap process](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap).

+#### Wi-Fi

+*since 1.12.0*

+Wi-Fi support can be optionally enabled.
+Anbox will then set up a virtual Wi-Fi device, which sits on top of an ethernet connection and simulates a real Wi-Fi connection.

+The feature flag will be considered by all newly launched containers once set.

+### Android reboot

+*since 1.12.0*

+By default, Android is not allowed to reboot.
+With the `allow_android_reboot` feature flag, this can be allowed.

+Note that you must disable the [watchdog](https://discourse.ubuntu.com/t/application-manifest/24197#watchdog) if reboots are allowed.

+The feature flag will be considered by all newly launched containers once set.